Scientific: Salvia coccinea

 USDA All zones depending on use

-Landscape Use: For mixed flower borders and gardens, accent, mass color, border background, container plant
+Landscape Use: For mixed flower borders and gardens, accent, mass color, border background, and container plant.

 Form & Character: Delicate to sprawling and rangy, not restrained, tropical to subtropical.

-Growth Habit: Tropical sage is a short lived herbaceous perennial often treated as a spring and fall warm season bedding plant in Phoenix.
-It has a moderate growth rate and can sprawl to 3' in height with near equal spread once mature.
+Growth Habit: Tropical sage is a short-lived, evergreen, herbaceous perennial that is mostly treated as a cool season bedding plant in Phoenix.
+It has a moderate growth rate and can sprawl to 3 feet in height with near equal spread once mature.

-Foliage/Texture: Leaves opposite, dark green, pubescent, oval to cordate to 2.5" long on slender stems, occasionally pubescent, medium fine texture.
+Foliage/Texture: Leaves opposite, dark green, pubescent, oval to cordate to 2.5-inches long on slender stems, occasionally pubescent; medium fine texture.

-Flowers & Fruits: Flowers are situated on terminal spikes to as much as 12" in length, many colors ranging from white to scarlet red including some that are bicolored, to 1" diameter; fruit are an inconspicuous paper capsule that are capable of reseeding in moist urban garden settings.
+Flowers & Fruits: Flowers are situated on terminal spikes to as much as 12 inches in length, many colors ranging from white to scarlet red including some that are bicolored, to 1 inch in diameter; fruit are an inconspicuous paper capsule that are capable of reseeding in moist urban garden settings.

-Soil: As with other salvias, a fertile, well-drained soil amended with organic matter is best.
+Soil: As with many other salvias, tropical sage needs a fertile, well-drained soil amended with organic matter for best performance.

-Watering: Regular water is needed to maintain luster and a dense canopy.
-Drought results in a lose of foliage making the plant look sparse.
+Watering: Regular frequent supplemental water is needed to maintain luster and a dense canopy.
+Even mild soil dryness in Phoenix results in a lose of foliage making tropical sage look sparse.

 Pruning: Head back severely in late winter if you intend to grown tropical sage as a border perennial.